 It’s estimated that over 14 million Americans suffer from rosacea, which leads to ongoing facial redness and acne-like pimples.
 Before your next rosacea flare-up occurs, get started on treatment at Seacoast Dermatology, PLLC.
-The top-rated team of dermatology providers treats rosacea at the practice’s locations in Exeter, Portsmouth, Dover, and Newmarket, New Hampshire.
+The top-rated team of dermatology providers treats rosacea at the practice’s locations in Exeter, Portsmouth, and Dover, New Hampshire.
 You can conveniently book your rosacea evaluation online, or you can call your most convenient location to speak with a team member.

 Medical experts can’t pinpoint a single cause of rosacea, although they do recognize that a combination of inherited traits and environmental factors are often to blame.
 Rosacea can be caused or triggered by:

 Although anyone of any age can struggle with rosacea flare-ups, they’re most common in women who are over age 30.
 In most cases, when men do develop rosacea, symptoms are more severe.

 Rosacea causes cycles of flare-ups and remissions that can vary from mild to severe.
 Initially, you may experience episodes of extreme blushing and facial redness.
 If left untreated, rosacea often begins to progress with each flare-up and can lead to:

 Even though rosacea symptoms tend to surface on your face, it’s also common for you to experience issues on the skin of your neck, chest, scalp, and ears.
 If any of these symptoms sound familiar, even if your flare-up is minor, you have options for relief at Seacoast Dermatology, PLLC.

 Treating rosacea depends on the severity of your symptoms, but because no rosacea cure exists, the expert dermatologists at Seacoast Dermatology, PLLC, work diligently to help you manage your rosacea.
 Your rosacea treatment plan may include: